girishgoudar/Office365SPAContacts/README.md

 Note: This sample only works on current versions of Chrome and Firefox.
 A separate patch is required to be installed if you want to try this out in Internet Explorer.
 Links to the patch will be added soon.

-Step 5: Deploy This Sample To Azure Website

-To deploy this sample application to azure website, we will first create a new website on Azure then import the publish profile

-Right Click on Office365SPAContacts project node in Solution Explorer.
-Select Publish.
-On the Publish Web wizard, select Microsoft Azure Websites.
-Sign into your azure subscription if your are not currently signed in.
-On the "Select Existing Website" dialog, click New....
-Enter a site name, for example "Office365SPAContacts".
-Select a Region.
-Let Database server be set to "No database".
-Click Create.
-In Connection tab, make sure that Publish method is "Web Deploy".
-Click Next.
-In Settings tab, un-check the Enable Organizational Authentication checkbox to disable it.
-NOTE: Check this option if you are deploying your Azure AD application to a different domain than the one used to build your web application.
-In this sample, we are deploying to the same domain for testing.
-Click Publish.
-Sign in to the Azure management portal.
-Select the newly created website and click on Configure tab.
-Scroll down to Authentication / Authorization and click Configure.
-On the "Configure Azure Wedsites Authentication / Authorization" dialog, select the Directory in which the sample app was registered and from the AAD Application drop down list, select "Office365CORS.Office365App (https://localhost:44304/)".
-Click OK.
-The sample application will now be published to "[websiteURL].azurewebsites.net".